niccoloveltri/agda-gtt/README.md

 - GTT/Structure.agda: Interpretation of types, contexts, terms, substitutions and definitional equalities
 - GTT/Typeformers.agda: categorical semantics of GTT
 - Soundness.agda: soundness and consistency of GTT

+The formalization uses Agda 2.5.4.2 and Agda standard library 0.16 The file Everything.agda contains the whole formalization.